Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_unstructured_data/getting_started_with_unstructured_data.md

 ```

 #### Upload Files using SnowSQL
-Before opening terminal, find out your account identifier which for the trial account will be `<account-locator>.<region-id>.<cloud>`.
+Before opening terminal, find out your account identifier which for the trial account will be `&lt;account-locator&gt;.&lt;region-id&gt;.&lt;cloud&gt;`.
 These fields can be retrieved from the URL of your Snowflake account.

 For example, the URL to access the trial account is `https://xx74264.ca-central-1.aws.snowflakecomputing.com/`.
 These are the values for the account identifier: